 Many people I know with migraine admit to paying for expensive tests that didn’t help them at all.
 It’s often hard to say no to the very technical sounding test while you are sitting in the consultation room.
 We are all prone to the thought, “What if this $500 test gives me the answer I’m looking for”.
 I hate to be a Negative Nancy, but I promise you the test won’t get you what you want- A root cause that is easy to fix.
 There are good, conscientious and experienced functional medicine practitioners that can hold their heads high.
-Unfortunately, they are in a crowded field of people that will not be helpful for you.
+Unfortunately, they are in a crowded field of people that will not be helpful for most of us.

 The problem with looking for a root cause for migraine

 Experts in the field will tell you that overwhelmingly, the root cause of migraine is GENETICS.
 I’ll say that again – the root cause of migraine is GENETICS.
 Migraine has dozens of genes associated with it.
-So, depending on your genetics and the combination of the genetic defects that are in play, YOUR migraine will behave and respond in a way that is unique to you.
+So, depending on your genes and the combination of the genetic variations that are in play, YOUR migraine will behave and respond in a way that is unique to you.
 Assuming you already know how different we all are in terms of triggers and treatments, you already know how complex migraine is to manage.

 There are exceptions to the rule about migraine being a genetic predisposition.
 This is when migraine is secondary to other conditions that are important to rule out through proper, conventional medical experts.
 Examples of some of these diagnoses are brain tumor, aneurysm, Chiari malformation, traumatic brain or spinal injury and cerebrospinal fluid leak.
 Fortunately, most people who go do the doctor for migraine do not have these conditions.

 The most frequent root causes of migraine that are bandied about in functional medicine circles:

-Vitamin/mineral deficiency – Yes!
-Whether many of us are deficient or not, there may be evidence-based supplements that can help many of us find relief.
+Whether many of us are deficient or not, there may be evidence-based supplements that can help us find relief.
 Expensive testing is not necessary as there are simple tests.